Para kito Mosquito protection

 Swelling of Eye from mosquito bite:

-The wristband pellets do not come into contact with the skin, meaning no chance of reactions or irritation.
-While the repellent spray is applied to the skin, it is a water based product – meaning it too is much gentler on, and does not penetrate, the skin.
+Safe for the whole family to use.
+Para’kito is safe for everybody to use, including pregnant women and babies, as it does not contact skin.The wristband pellets do not contact the skin, meaning any chance of reactions or irritation.
+While the repellent spray is applied to the skin, it is a water-based product – meaning it too is much gentler and does not penetrate the skin.

 Para’kito protects you from mosquitoes, round-the-clock for 15 days per pellet, so no need to re-apply through the day.
 The pellets are waterproof, but the spray will need re-applying after water-based activity.

-The packaging is made from 100% recycled paper, and the pellets are made from all natural essential oils.
+The packaging is made from 100% recycled paper, and the pellets are made from all-natural essential oils.

-Being able to replace the pellets after 15 days means the wristbands and clips can be used time and time again for round-the-clock protection.
+Relying upon the pellets after 15 days means the wristbands and clips can be used time and time again for round-the-clock protection.

-Para’kito products are not tested on animals, or created from any animal products.
+Para’kito products are not tested on animals or created from any animal products.